entropyxyz/entropy-docs/docs/guides/spin-up-a-devnet.md

     ✔ Container entropy-devnet-local-bob-tss-server-1    Started
     ```

-1. Confirm that the containers are up by running:
+1. Confirm that the containers are up and running:

     ```shell
     docker ps